Correlations of Dark Matter, Gas and Stellar Profiles in Dark Matter Halos: Results

 The sensitivity of the above results to TNG resolution and box-size are tested in Appendix \ref{app:resolution}, where we demonstrate the level of numerical convergence among TNG simulations.
 Qualitatively, the results and trends remain intact when switching between different resolutions or box sizes.
 Quantitatively, the variations in the correlation coefficients of different runs is within a few percent range.
 In Appendix~\ref{app:TNG_corr_table}, we report the numeric value of correlation coefficients used to make plots in Figure~\ref{fig:TNG_corr_profile_z0} and Figure~\ref{fig:TNG_fb_profile_z0}.
 It is important to note that with TNG simulations we cannot make a causal connection between feedback physics and the change in the coupling strength of various properties and profiles.
 Future theoretical studies should establish the potential link between feedback processes and this decoupling scale.

-One promising direction would be to systematically vary the feedback physics in hydrodynamical simulations and measure the sensitivity of the coupling strengths to the change in the model parameters.
+The thermodynamic profiles of galaxy groups and clusters are sensitive to feedback physics, hence vary significantly across modern hydrodynamical simulations \citep[][for a recent review]{Oppenheimer:2021}.
+For galaxy- and group-size halos, much of this variation originates from the variation in the stellar and AGN feedback \citep[e.g.,][]{McCarthy:2010,Truong:2016,Davies:2019,Terrazas:2020}.
+How does a more gentle or bursty feedback affect the correlations between gas, stellar, and dark matter density profiles?
+Can these correlation be used to constrain models of stellar and AGN feedback?
+How well can we measure and hence constrain feedback model using the correlations of profiles from upcoming multi-wavelength astronomical surveys?
+The answer to these questions might shed light on the still poorly understood feedback physics and help advance the use of ongoing and upcoming surveys to advance cosmology and galaxy formation.